shreyrastogi0508/formula1_telemetry/README.md

 # Formula1 Telemetry

 This is a very basic method of plotting and analysing data from the Yas Marina, Abu Dhabi, season finale in 2021.
-We'll be looking at Lewis Hamilton and Max Verstappen, the two main protangonists for the 2021 season.
+We'll be looking at Lewis Hamilton and Max Verstappen, the two main protagonists for the 2021 season.

 We did a quick analysis to see how Sergio Perez's defence against Lewis Hamilton affected the race.